Job loss. Medical diagnosis. Cross country move. Natural disaster.

 These are big unexpected life events that rock your world and can wreak havoc on your personal finances if you are not prepared.

-This are big life events – much bigger than a simple and smaller events.
+These are big life events – much bigger than simple and smaller events.

 That is where a rainy day fund or money set aside in a big expense fund comes into play.